FabrizioSandri/data-mining-project/README.md

 ### How to run the algorithm

+You must supply a valid dataset before executing the algorithm; for additional information on how to do so, go to the preceding section.
+Otherwise, you can pick from one of the ones that are already in the `data` folder.
+In all instances, after creating the dataset inside the `data` folder and giving it a name like `datasetX`, you must specify which dataset to use for making recommendations.
+To do this, you must change the `DATASET_TYPE` variable in the first few lines of `src/main.py` and set it to the name of your new dataset.
+In the preceding example, if we generated a dataset `data/datasetX`, we would need to set `DATASET_TYPE="datasetX"` (without the `data/` prefix) in order to use it.

-To run the algorithm you have to place yourself in the root of this repository and run the following command:
+Once the dataset is ready to run the algorithm you have to place yourself in the root of this repository and run the following command:
 ```shell
 python3 src/main.py
 ```

-The program will ask what operation to run:
+The program will ask you which action to take:
 ```
 [1] Fill the blanks of the utility matrix
 [2] Compare the time performance of CF + LSH wrt CF (without LSH)